Project

 Carlo Bramini.

-#7 Updated by John Lindgren about 10 years ago
+#7 Updated by John Lindgren over 10 years ago

 There is nothing inherently ASCII about fopen() and all the other standardized functions, only Microsoft decided not to support the character set that the rest of the world uses (UTF-8).
 So without using wmain and all the other non-standard UTF-16 functions Microsoft wants you to use (CreateFileW etc.) it is impossible to have full Unicode support.
 And I'm not aware that GCC/MinGW supports wmain (correct me if I am wrong).